S3-working-group/s3-practical-guide/practical-guide-release-process.md

 3. merge release branch into develop
 4. upload current sources to crowdin
 5. manually remove all files from crowdin that have been renamed or deleted in the practical guide
+6. hide strings in structure.yaml and other relevant files

 ## 4. Update S3 Website